Dwelling and household size

 In basic terms, overcrowding occurs when the dwelling is too small for the size and composition of the household living in it.
-A dwelling requiring at least 1 additional bedroom is designated as ‘overcrowded’ in Australia underpinned by the CNOS standard above.
+A dwelling requiring at least 1 additional bedroom is designated as 'overcrowded' in Australia underpinned by the CNOS standard.

-As at 30 June 2016, 4% of public rental housing and 5% of community housing households were in overcrowded dwellings (see Table DHS.1).
-Indigenous households were more likely to experience overcrowding, with 9% of SOMIH dwellings classified as overcrowded.
-This is around twice the proportion experienced in both public and community housing dwellings.
+As at 30 June 2015, 4% of both public rental housing and community housing dwellings were overcrowded (see Table DHS.1).
+Indigenous households were more likely to experience overcrowding, with 10% of SOMIH households classified as overcrowded.

 - The match of dwelling size to registered tenant numbers at a point in time is affected by a range of factors including changes in family structure over time, the match of housing portfolio to demand, and tenant support needs.
 Housing authority allocation policies do not align with the Canadian National Occupancy Standard and may provide for additional bedrooms including under circumstances such as shared parenting, carer requirements, or expectant mothers.

-- Data are based on the Canadian National Occupancy Standard and only includes those households where required details are known.
+- Data are based on the Canadian National Occupancy Standard and include those households where required details are known.